 Start a blog.

 Take back the keys to your company website and stop paying someone to do what you should be doing.

-All of the tools and actions are within everyone’s capabilities in 2010, it only takes the understanding that times have changed and in reality, such changes are wonderful for the business owner that wants to spend less on advertising but receive so much more.
+All of the tools and actions are within everyone’s capabilities today, it only takes the understanding that times have changed and in reality, such changes are wonderful for the business owner that wants to spend less on advertising but receive so much more.